 Phylis Smart-Young prize in poetry:

-Submitters for the Phyllis Smart-Young Prize in poetry are to adhere to the same standards as above, barring the 5-poem maximum.
-Submissions to be considered for the Phyllis Smart-Young Prize should be exactly three poems, no fewer and no more, with a maximum length of 15 pages.
+- Phylis Smart-Young submissions should adhere to poetry submission standards, with the exception the 5-poem maximum.
+Submissions should be exactly three poems, no fewer and no more, with a maximum length of 15 pages.

-Submitters for the Chris O'Malley prize in fiction are to follow the same standards as listed above.
+- Chris O'Malley submissions are to follow the same standards as all other fiction submissions.

 A note on the submission fee:

 Although we hate the idea of further burdening penniless poets, we have decided to charge two dollars per submission.
 Rest assured, the change we'll be collecting (about what you would have spent on postage) will be put to good use.
-Thanks for understanding.
-And your money.
+Thanks for understanding and never apologize for party rockin'.